-Following a review of the School's risk register, the trustees identified health and safety processes as a supplementary area to review by Juniper Education in school year 2020 / 2021.
+Following a review of the School's risk register, the trustees identified safeguarding processes as a supplementary area to review by Juniper Education in school year 2022 / 2023.

 Review of effectiveness

 As accounting officer, the Head Teacher has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by: